drumovski/SOTRPC-Part-A/README.md

 #### Mark's stories

+###### He wants to:

-- I want to have complete rights to edit and remove the members so that I can manage and test the database.
+- Have complete rights to edit and remove the members so that I can manage and test the database.
-- I want the ability to update members paid status when they make a payment to the bank account.
+- Update members paid status when they make a payment to the bank account.
-- I want the control to add, edit and remove the classes so that I can assist users to planing their schedule accordingly.
+- Add, edit and remove the classes so that I can assist users to planing their schedule accordingly.
-- I want the ability to upload or delete minutes allowing members to download them.
+- Upload or delete minutes allowing members to download them.
-- I want the ability to upload and or delete new newsletters so members can download them.
+- Upload and or delete new newsletters so members can download them.
-- I want to be able to view the history of the club.
+- View the history of the club.
-- I want to be able to view the photos in the gallery to see examples of other members work.
+- View the photos in the gallery to see examples of other members work.
-- I want the ability to add/remove photos to the gallery to allow other users to view them.
+- Add/remove photos to the gallery to allow other users to view them.
-- I want the ability to make other members admins so they can also assist me with maintaining the website.
+- Make other members admins so they can also assist me with maintaining the website.